fred-corp/Advent-of-Code/README.md

 In 2023 I'm choosing to code my solutions in JavaScript.
 Let's see how that goes !

+## 2024

+After a late start due to some reports I had to finish before the deadlines, I'm back at it with Swift.

 ## Acknowledgements

 Made with ❤️, lots of ☕️, and lack of 🛌